jaspergeer/Colony/guide/GUIDE.md

 Your screen should start looking something like this as your bacteria take hold and begin to reproduce and spread.
 After a few seconds, stop the simulation and mouse over the bacteria.
 ![](mouseover.png)
-You should be able to see genetic and phenotype information!
+You should be able to see genetic and phenotypic information!
 The original bacteria all started with the same genome, but you may start seeing some mutations!
 These mutated strains will have slightly different traits and be shown with different colors.